OpenOCL/OpenOCL/README.md

 ## Build status

-2019/02/27: The development branch is currently undergoing major refactorization.
+2019/02/27: The development branch is currently undergoing major refactorization in the attempt to implement the core in C++, and make the software available in other languages, e.g. Python.

 | master | develop |
 |:------:|:-------:|